wpmark/wp-post-type-meta/readme.txt

 1. The post type meta screen shows all the fields added to this post type.

 == Changelog ==

+= 0.7 =
+* Altered the way in which meta is saved.
+Instead of saving everything in one option, they are now split per post type.
+All are prefixed with `wpptm_` followed by the post type name
+* Added a before and after post type meta form hooks to allow developers to add content before and after the form output for post type meta.
+* Filtered to the post type meta title to allow developers to change the title output

 = 0.6 =
 * Allow settings to be added to specified post types